r-amos/tvivl/content/posts/stuff.md

 ### Advantages of Layered Architecture

-Can build layers independent of each other - in the example of a web application the Domain is separate from the Web and Persistence layer, allowing for them to be swapped out, without affecting the domain logic.
+Can build layers independent of each other, due to the separation of concerns between components - in the example of a web application the Domain is separate from the Web and Persistence layer, allowing for them to be swapped out without affecting the domain logic.

 ### Disadvantages of Layered Architecture